d6y/richard.dallaway.com/_posts/2020-05-05-seq-porting.md

 but in 2.13 it's the strong `scala.collection.immutable.Seq`.

 The library, however, may still be giving you a `scala.collecton.Seq`.
-The 2.13 `Seq` is _specifically_ immutable, which has more constraints on it that `scala.collection.Seq`.
+The 2.13 default `Seq` is _specifically_ immutable, which has more constraints on it that `scala.collection.Seq`.
 They won't match in a pattern.

 To be clear, you should check what kind of `Seq` you're getting.